 Students are expected to be good citizens and engage with the department and their fellow students.
-Community engagement includes attendance at department seminar (Wednesdays at 1:30pm Central), meeting with seminar speakers and other guests, participating in new student recruitment and orientation activities, participating in feedback sessions with the Director of Graduate Studies, attending student-organized journal clubs, and attending other department events.
+Community engagement includes attendance at department seminars (Wednesdays at 1:30pm Central), meeting with seminar speakers and other guests, participating in new student recruitment and orientation activities, attending student-organized journal clubs, participating in the department's Biostatistics Clinics, and attending other department events.